 But there is one snag with the idea of applying learning rates to cultured meat.
 For any new technology to take-off, it first needs its niche.
 The NASA space programme gave both computer and solar energy production a boost — and as the cost of both these technologies fell, the market for them expanded, leading to a further fall in cost, creating a fortuitous circle.

 Electric vehicles is another good example.
-The lithium-ion batteries that have made electric vehicles viable was initially used in other less challenging applications such as mobile phone and laptop computers.
+The lithium-ion batteries that have made electric vehicles viable were initially used in other less challenging applications such as mobile phone and laptop computers.
 The initial Tesla vehicles were very expensive but popular with a small niche who felt good about driving an electric car.
 And then, the learning rate set in.

-Just Eat says that since 2018, there had been a five-fold increase in cell density used in making cultured chicken, a six-fold decrease in media costs and a fortyfold decrease in total costs.
+Eat Just says that since 2018, there had been a five-fold increase in cell density used in making cultured chicken, a six-fold decrease in media costs and a fortyfold decrease in total costs.